addysiddiqui7/PMFNavigator-AI/README.md

 ## 1. Introduction

 The **Multi-Agent Product-Market Fit (PMF) Research System** is an advanced, production-grade LLM pipeline designed to automate early-stage market validation and customer sentiment analysis.
-Operating on Google's free-tier `gemini-flash-latest` (Gemini 1.5 Flash) engine, a team of 9 specialized, role-playing agents aggregates web-search signals (via DuckDuckGo) and customer datasets (via single or folder-based CSV files) to identify market gaps, evaluate consumer emotions, compile SWOT matrices, and formulate concrete business strategies.
+Operating on Google's free-tier `gemini-flash-latest` (Gemini 1.5 Flash) engine, a team of 9 specialized, role-playing agents aggregates web-search signals (via DuckDuckGo) and internal customer datasets (via single files or folder-based CSV, Excel, PDF, or Word documents) to identify market gaps, evaluate consumer emotions, compile SWOT matrices, and formulate concrete business strategies.
 By translating qualitative feedback into structured PMF and confidence scores, the system completes complex research workflows in minutes, allowing startups and product teams to de-risk investments with high precision.

 ---